Resources

 - Your SEVIS record can only be transferred to one school.

 - Once we transfer your record, we cannot retrieve it.
-Make sure you want to go to the school where you ask to transfer the record (this means asking your sponsor advisor if your sponsorship will transfer to the new school).
+Be sure the school you choose is where you plan to go prior to transfer.
+If you have a sponsor, please check with them to be sure your sponsorship will transfer to the new school.

 - We will transfer your record at the end of the current academic term.